Sixty collage films, each 11 to 65 seconds long.

 5. I can crop clips (as I would a photo).

-6. Each clip must resonate for me when I record it, when I make the mashup and when I post the mashup.
+6. Each clip must resonate for me when I record it, when I make the film and when I post the film.
 (I deleted stored clips if they stopped making sense for me.)

 7. Each clip can resonate for me however I want.
 All beings, inanimate objects and scenes can be me.
 (Clips often resonated in a way not intended by the director or actor, if there was one.
 For example, the Gordon Matta-Clark documentary Conical Intersect (1975) was now about a surgeon making a hole in my body.
 A character played by Alan Alda in the 1981 comedy The Four Seasons (1981), who, having broken his leg skiing, is being moved while prone on his back, is me being rolled into position under a linear accelerator.)